 Societal needs, related to environmental challenges, require relevant human resource and, therefore, must be adequately addressed in the content and teaching methods of higher engineering education and lifelong training.

 During the several decades in higher engineering education the content of training, related to environmental issues, was shaped around so called “cleaner production” concept.
-However, reaching of the environmental targets, established by society, will not be possible only by improvement of existing technologies and requires a synergy of more complex measures.
+However, reaching of the environmental targets, established by society, is possible only by improvement of existing technologies and requires a synergy of more complex measures.

-Therefore, a shift of echo-economic development paradigm is needed to ensure sustainable future.
-This will require reshaping the trajectories of technological innovation and the following issues must be highlighted:
+Therefore, a shift of socioeconomic development paradigm is needed to ensure sustainable future.
+This requires reshaping the trajectories of technological innovation and the following issues are highlighted:

-- necessary reductions of CO2 emissions require the major technological changes and improvement of the existing processes will not be sufficient;
+- necessary reductions of CO2 emissions require the major technological changes and improvements of the existing processes;

 - shift from the “cleaner production” concept to the “industrial transformation” concept is required;